One of the best yacht clubs in Ibiza is Es Nàutic, located at the heart of San Antonio, a town west of Ibiza Island, surrounded by a beautiful bay.

 Security is very important and all the installations are well-maintained, so this helps quite a lot.
 The port is highly secure due to surveillance cameras, and extra staff who are on duty during the night to make sure everyone gets a good night’s sleep.

-All these circumstances made us decide to make the yacht club in San Antonio our home port.
 We love the facilities, good service, and nice atmosphere of Es Nàutic.
 If only the WI-FI worked properly every day, I would never set foot on land again!

 Two handicaps of the yacht club in San Antonio